Key Points:

 I’ve stayed at Caesars on numerous occasions, most recently in a Julius Tower Studio Suite, and I appreciate how many different “flavors” of hotel experiences they offer depending on which of their 6 hotel towers you stay in.

-Caesars Palace Check-In Experience
+Check-In Experience

-On the way up to the room, I always like to survey the condition of common areas like elevator lobbies and hotel hallways as they usually “set the tone” for your stay, hinting at what to expect.
+On the way up to the room, I always survey the condition of common areas like elevator lobbies and hotel hallways as they usually “set the tone” for your stay, hinting at what to expect.

 In this case, I found the common areas to be well-lit, decorated, and in great condition.